Frequently asked questions about health insurance

 Connecticut opted for a state-based exchange, Access Health CT, and expanded Medicaid under the Affordable Care Act.
 The state’s uninsured rate has dropped considerably since the ACA was implemented.

 In 2017, Connecticut’s uninsured rate was among the lowest in the country, though the number of uninsured crept back up in 2018 and again in 2019.
 According to official US Census data, the uninsured rate in Connecticut was 9.4% in 2013 and stood at 5.9% in 2019.

-As of early 2021, there were more than 95,000 people enrolled in effectuated private health plans through Access Health CT; Obamacare’s essential health benefits are covered for all of them, with no lifetime or annual caps on the benefits.
-And 69% of these enrollees were receiving premium subsidies, which help to make monthly premiums affordable.
-That was before the American Rescue Plan was enacted, making subsidies larger and more widely available.
-Most of the ARP’s subsidy enhancements remain in effect for 2022.
+As of early 2022, there were nearly 96,000 people enrolled in effectuated private health plans through Access Health CT; Obamacare’s essential health benefits are covered for all of them, with no lifetime or annual caps on the benefits.
+And 82% of these enrollees were receiving premium subsidies, which help to make monthly premiums affordable.
+A year earlier (as of early 2021), only 69% of Access Health CT enrollees had been receiving subsidies, but the American Rescue Plan was enacted in 2021, making subsidies larger and more widely available.
+And most of the ARP’s subsidy enhancements have been extended through 2025 by the Inflation Reduction Act.

 The Affordable Care Act – or Obamacare – was unanimously supported by Connecticut’s delegation to the U.S. Congress.
 Sen. Christopher Dodd, a Democrat, and Joseph Lieberman, an Independent, both voted to pass the Affordable Care Act in 2010, as did all five of Connecticut’s Democratic representatives.